wgseligman/GramsSim/README.md

     cd $GSDIR/GramsSim
     git flow init

 You'll be asked a bunch of questions.
-The answer to the first one "Branch name for production releases:" is 'develop' (without the quotes).
+Each time you're prompted for an answer whose default is `master` please enter `develop`.
 Accept the defaults for everything else.

 If you get a message that git flow is not recognized, it means that the gitflow package has to be installed on your machine.